 A Center of Excellence (COE) in food and agricultural research, extension, and education is a grantee whose application was not only found to be highly meritorious by a peer panel, but met additional criteria (see below) to receive the designation.
-This designation is specific to a grant application.
+The project must be the COE.
+This designation is specific to a grant application and not the institution, organizations, or programs submitting the grant application.

 The eligibility for consideration as a COE is broad.
 When responding to a competitive grant opportunity that offers a COE opportunity, the application must include at least one of the following: State agricultural experiment stations; colleges and universities; university research foundations; other research institutions and organizations; Federal agencies; national laboratories; private organizations, foundations or corporations; or individuals.